 6. Customize your invitation requests

 On LinkedIn, you can customize your invitation request to explain why you are interested in adding someone to your network.
 Most LinkedIn members are usually responsive and willing to help.
 However, do remember to establish a “warm” connection before you ask for a job referral.
-Get started by messaging your contacts to learn more about their career journey through an informational interview.
+Get started by messaging your contacts to learn more about their career journey through an informational interview or coffee chat.

 - While personalizing your connection invite, you can include brief information about who you are, how you came across their profile, and how they can help you.